 Many of HumanKind’s Ghanaian market baskets have a small piece of leather covering the handle that is made from the hides of cows raised by subsistence farmers.
 The cows are not just killed for the hides and all parts of the cows are used.

 Matr Boomie’s leather items are made in a vegetarian region of India where hides are obtained only after an animal has died a natural death.
+Cows are considered sacred in the Hindu religion, so killing cows for their hides would not be done in India.
 Matr Boomie also employs the vegetable tanning method to protect both workers and the environment from toxic chemicals.

 While all the information and issues surrounding the topic of leather and vegan leather may be overwhelming, we hope that this overview empowers you to make more informed purchases that reflect your values.
 Afterall, as Anna Lappe said, “Every time you spend money, you’re casting a vote for the kind of world you want.”
 Are you a committed activist for animal rights?
-Opt for a vegan leather bag like this cross body bag or this tote.
+Opt for a vegan leather bag like these.

 Do you love the feel of genuine leather and want to support traditional crafts?
-Choose the most ethical option available, such as this tote made from surplus leather from giant fashion industries, intercepted before it reached the landfill.
+Choose the most ethical option available, such as these bags made from surplus leather from giant fashion industries, intercepted before it reached the landfill.

 Too stressed out by all of this?
 Try a bag made from cotton, silk, or other plant materials.